sos-os/alarm/CONTRIBUTING.md

         + ...be indented with 4 spaces
         + ...not end files with trailing whitespace
         + ...follow the [Rust naming conventions](https://github.com/rust-lang/rust/tree/master/src/doc/style/style/)
-+ Use [comma-first style](https://gist.github.com/isaacs/357981) for all comma-delimited constructs.
 + Not exceed 80 characters per line.

 ### Tools to Assist With Coding Style